Students: access your course evaluations here if you came here by mistake.

 This section explains how to interpret the results you receive after your course is over.

-IDEA scores (ranging from 1.0 to 5.0) are useful for spotting trends in your similar classes over time.
+The non-converted scores (ranging from 1.0 to 5.0) are useful for spotting trends in your similar classes over time.
 They are not suited for other comparisons such as between different courses or instructors.

 Converted scores (T scores) allow for a meaningful comparison to other courses in your discipline or all RSCC classes.
 Converted scores express your ratings relative to a mean of 50 and a standard deviation of 10.
 So, a converted score of 50 is "average", a score of 63 is in the upper 10% of all classes, while a score of 37 is in the lowest 10%.
 Converted scores are not percentiles.